simylein/minecraft-server/README.md

 # Minecraft_Server
-Scripts for a Minecraft Server on Linux using papermc and screen.
+Scripts for a Minecraft Server on Linux using screen.

-Feel free to change the installations paths to something you like.

-You will need to replace /home/simylein/ with your own home directory.
+First, you can download and execute the setup script.

 donwloading setup script:
 ```
-  wget -O setup.sh https://raw.githubusercontent.com/Simylein/Minecraft_Server/master/setup.sh
+  wget -O setup.sh https://raw.githubusercontent.com/Simylein/MinecraftServer/master/setup.sh
 ```

+You will need to edit the file and changing "servername=$minecraft" and "directory=$/home/simylein/" to something that suits you.

 making setup script executable:
 ```